shutupaaron/big-sur-automator/README.md

 4. Let the automator to the magic.
 It will make a macOS Big Sur installer USB, patch it and attempt to set the USB as the default boot volume.

-Go to https://github.com/barrykn/big-sur-micropatcher#quick-instructions-for-use and follow the guides there.
+Go to https://github.com/barrykn/big-sur-micropatcher#quick-instructions-for-use and follow the from the step 4.
+1~3 is already done by the automator.
 If you follow it and everything works except WiFi, etc, see below.

 # Hardware drivers fix